 /home/sammy/new_days.txt.
 You can then open the new file in write mode, using the

 open() function with the

 'w' mode specified.

-Important to note, if new_days.txt already existed before opening the file its old contents would have been destroyed, so be careful when using the
+new_days.txt already exists before opening the file, its old contents will be overwritten, so be careful when using the

-Once our new file is opened, we can put data into the file, using the write operation,
+Once the new file is opened, you can add data using the

 new_days.write(title) print(title) new_days.write(days) print(days)